Binge drinking: Adolescence and young adulthood

-Balconing is the name given in Spain to the act of jumping into a swimming pool from a balcony or falling from height while climbing from one balcony to another, performed by foreign tourists during holidays.

-Intoxication and recklessness with alcohol seem to play a pivotal role in the falls.

-Over 95% of the victims were found to have high levels of alcohol in their blood, and 37% had consumed other drugs.

-The balconies have a median height of 8 m, and the people have a median age of 24 years.

 Cardiovascular system

 A recent study conducted on an American College tested to discover if excessive binge drinking would affect the cardiovascular system.
 From the results they received, they found alterations in the binge drinkers' macrocirculation and microcirculation functions, which may be a sign of a risk in cardiovascular disease.
 The study suggests that binge drinkers with a history of strong binge drinking should be screened regularly.